-If complainants need assistance raising a formal complaint, they can contact the school office via email or telephone on the above address / number.
+If complainants need assistance raising a formal complaint, they can contact the school office on 01483 273286 or info@cranleighprimary.co.uk.

-A member of the senior leadership team will acknowledge your complaint in writing or offer a full response within 5 school days.
+The Headteacher (or designated member of the senior leadership team) will acknowledge your complaint in writing or offer a full response within 5 school days.
 If further investigation is required, the Headteacher will acknowledge receipt of your complaint within 5 school days and will advise you that a full response will be provided within 20 school days.